 The 2022 Plan identifies many interventions that should be made along Lake Mallalieu’s shores or upstream in the Willow River watershed to help improve Lake Mallalieu’s water quality and aquatic habitat.

-Now using all or some portion of the unrestricted $2million state grant to implement these interventions would help achieve the two highest priority goals for Lake Mallalieu more quickly and effectively—and at a much lower cost per intervention, as measured in time, money, and negative impacts on our community and natural environment—than now undertaking a dredging project.
+Now using all or some portion of the unrestricted $2million state grant to implement these interventions would help achieve the two highest priority goals for Lake Mallalieu and for the public good.

 Lake Mallalieu Dredging Info is guided by the values of community engagement. social responsibility, and environmental stewardship,